THE LAYMAN’S QUANT LEXICON

 Actuarial Analysis

-Actuarial analysis is the discipline that applies mathematical and statistical methods to assess risk in the insurance and finance industries.
+Actuarial analysis applies mathematical and statistical methods to assess risk in the insurance and finance industries.
 Actuaries use this analysis to develop models that calculate the financial impact of uncertain future events.

 Affine Differential Equations